verifa/ansible-katas/6-create-a-collection/README.md

-Would be nice if this builds on earlier yaml. could me make sure we have written some stuff that can neatly be packed into a collection, build on the roles they made in exercise 4 to create a collection?
+Build on the roles they made in exercise 4 to create a collection.

 Create a collection skeleton with the collection init command.